 ¶The Progress Assumption

-For many proofs, we make an assumption that is vital.
-Without it, many proofs do not make sense (because they would be wrong) and thus we need to clarify it.
-We call it the progress assumption.
-We assume that threads in the lock() method, the critical section and the unlock() method have finite time in between instruction executions.
-That is, we assume every thread keeps executing its code (although note that it could be stuck in a loop).
-It must execute its next instruction in some finite time.
-Intuitively, this means that a thread cannot ``die’’ in these parts of the code and we can assume it will eventually carry on with its algorithm, albeit after an arbitrarily long time.
+For many proofs, there is a vital assumption usually left implicit, which we call the progress assumption.
+It assumes that threads in the lock() method, the critical section, and the unlock() method have finite time in between instruction executions.
+That is, it assumes every thread keeps executing its code (although it could be stuck in a loop), with some finite time in between instruction execution.
+Intuitively, this means that a thread cannot ``die’’ in these parts of the code, and we can assume it will eventually carry on with its algorithm, albeit after an arbitrarily long time.
 This assumption allows us to prove progress guarantees about algorithms using locks, even though this progress depends on other threads (if another thread holds the lock we depend on this thread releasing the lock at some point).
 However, we do not make this assumption for the non-critical section, which precedes the call to lock().
-There, it is possible that a thread “dies” in the sense that it might enter an infinite loop for example.

 ¶Mutual Exclusion and Deadlock-Freedom

-Notice that all the discussed algorithms provide mutual exclusion (that is their primary point, so that is expected).
-A usable lock must at minimum provide deadlock-freedom in addition to mutual exclusion, so it is no surprise that they all provide that as well.
-Remember that deadlock-freedom here means that when at least one thread is contesting for the lock (called lock(), i.e. the thread is trying to acquire it), (at least) one of them is guaranteed to acquire it in finite time.
+Note that all the discussed algorithms provide mutual exclusion and deadlock-freedom, which are the two properties required to even be considered a locking algorithm.
+Deadlock-freedom means that when at least one thread is contesting for the lock (called lock(), i.e. the thread is trying to acquire it), (at least) one of them is guaranteed to acquire it in finite time.

 ¶Fairness